jenkinsci/p4-plugin/docs/POSTBUILDPUBLISHASSETS.md

 3. **Options** there are a number of options that can be set to configure client behaviour:
    - **Only publish on build success:** The assets will only be shelved when the build is successful.
    - **Propagate deletes:** Select to enable files to be deleted when the asset is published.
+   - **Use MODTIME for consistency check:** Select to reconcile files with -m flag.
    - **Revert opened file list:** Reverts open files in the pending changelist, but leaves the content in the workspace unchanged.
 Equivalent to `p4 revert -k`.

 Click the browser **Back** button to go back to the previous page.